awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SubscriptionFilters.md

    For more information, see [Controlling Access with Amazon Kinesis Data Firehose](https://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html) in the *Amazon Kinesis Data Firehose Developer Guide*\.

-   First, use a text editor to create a trust policy in a file `~/TrustPolicyForFirehose.json` as follows, replacing *account\-id* with your AWS account ID:
+   First, use a text editor to create a trust policy in a file `~/TrustPolicyForFirehose.json` as follows:

    ```
    {
      "Statement": {
        "Effect": "Allow",
        "Principal": { "Service": "firehose.amazonaws.com" },
-       "Action": "sts:AssumeRole",
+       "Action": "sts:AssumeRole"
-       "Condition": { "StringEquals": { "sts:ExternalId":"account-id" } }
        }
    }
    ```